-JCCB-Gang or gang-like activities was adopted on July 13, 2011.
+JCCB Gang and/or Gang like Activity was adopted on July 13, 2011.
+JCCB-RA Gang and/or Gang like Activity was adopted on July 13, 2011.

 2. Have your gang policy/regulations been updated?
 If so, please provide date and brief summary of changes.